-Compliance is assessed following submission of the Guernsey annual tax return (due by 30 November in the calendar year subsequent to the year of charge) which requires various confirmations, including:
+Compliance is assessed following submission of the Guernsey annual tax return (due by 30 November in the calendar year subsequent to the year of charge), which requires various confirmations, including:

-- business/income types in order to identify the relevant activity; amount and type of gross income, broken down by relevant activity; operating expenditure, broken down by relevant activity; premises - business address; - number of (qualified) employees, specifying the number of full-time equivalent employees; - confirmation of the core income-generating activities (CIGA) conducted for each relevant activity (as applicable); - confirmation of whether any CIGA have been outsourced and, if so, the relevant details of the outsourcing; - net book value of tangible assets.
+- · business or income types to identify the relevant activity; - amount and type of gross income, broken down by relevant activity; - · operating expenditure, broken down by relevant activity; - premises business address; - number of (qualified) employees, specifying the number of full-time equivalent employees; - · confirmation of the core income-generating activities (CIGA) conducted for each relevant activity (as applicable); - · confirmation of whether any CIGA have been outsourced and, if so, the relevant details of the outsourcing; and - net book value of tangible assets.

-The company will also need to file its financial statements with the Revenue Service.
+The relevant body will also need to file its financial statements with the GRS.

-In addition to including in its corporate income tax returns the information that an IP company must include, a high-risk IP company is asked to include a statement as to whether it intends to rebut the presumption of non-compliance.
-If it does wish to rebut the presumption, it is required to attach certain evidence in support of that statement including detailed business plans as to the rationale for holding the intellectual property in Guernsey, evidence of decision making taking place in Guernsey and information on employees in Guernsey regarding their experience, contractual terms and length of service.
+In addition to including in its income tax returns the information that an IP body must include, a high-risk IP body is asked to include a statement as to whether it intends to rebut the presumption of non-compliance.
+If it does wish to rebut the presumption, it is required to attach certain evidence in support of that statement including detailed business plans as to the rationale for holding the intellectual property in Guernsey, evidence of decision-making taking place in Guernsey and information on employees in Guernsey regarding their experience, contractual terms and length of service.